What can be done to Reduce Breast Size?

 Breast size results from a combination of factors.
 These include your genetics, your body composition and your overall breast composition, your weight/body mass index and your stage of life.
 Even thin individuals can have heavy or voluminous breasts that cause them concerns or health issues such as neck, shoulder or back pain.
 Hormones can also sometimes have an effect on your breast size and shape, as can your overall metabolism.
 If you have large breasts, you don’t have many choices if you want them to become smaller.
 You can lose weight, bind your breasts or have them surgically reduced.
 But sometimes even losing weight won’t reduce your breast size to the degree you’re seeking.
 That’s a great time to visit with a plastic surgeon to discuss what’s involved with breast reduction surgery.

-Corrective Surgery of Asymmetric Breasts
+Surgery can also Correct Large Asymmetric Breasts

 Dr Craig Rubinstein is internationally-known for plastic surgery techniques to correct unevenly sized breasts or misshapen and elongated nipples.
 No two breasts are alike.
 Every patient has one breast that is larger, lower or differently shaped than the other breast.
 But some patients have what’s known as severe asymmetry.
 Where one breast is noticeably different in size, shape or position – a breast reduction operation can be planned carefully to adjust for asymmetry.
 This allows your breasts to become more even in appearance (size, weight, shape and position).